Positioned and primary positioned $\mathcal{C}$-semigroups: A procedure for computing the set

 \subsection{Funding}

 The first author acknowledges support of INDAM-GNSAGA.
-The second author is partially supported by Consejería de Universidad, Investigación e Innovación de la Junta de Andalucía project ProyExcel\_00868 and research group FQM343.
+The second author is partially supported by by grant PID2022-138906NB-C21 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
+Consejería de Universidad, Investigación e Innovación de la Junta de Andalucía project ProyExcel\_00868 and research group FQM343.